-The Town of Framingham Police Department provides 24-hour coverage through 3 police patrol shifts.
+The City of Framingham Police Department provides 24-hour coverage through 3 police patrol shifts.
 Each shift assigns Officers to specific geographical boundaries called police areas.
-Patrol Officers are the 1st to respond to situations that vary from
+Patrol Officers are the 1st to respond to situations that vary from:

 Accidents (Motor Vehicle, Household, Industrial)

 All uniformed officers are trained as 1st responders and are certified to use semi-automated defibrillators for assisting victims in cardiac arrest.
 Each on-duty cruiser is equipped with one of these lifesaving devices.
 Uniform patrol is a very diverse and challenging position, which requires dedicated and resourceful men and women working together.